preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: edit-community.png

-+ **Sharepoint URL**: The app instance connected site's Url can be edited here, if needed.
++ **Sharepoint URL**: The app instance connected site's URL can be edited here, if needed.

 For a description of the rest of the options, see above.